 Update: January 2019

-Get your copy here.
-I’m so grateful for the work my publisher and the contributors put into this.
+Look inside and get your copy here.
+I’m extremely grateful for the work my publisher and the contributors put into this.